Eva Zeisel: Museums and exhibitions

 In 2004, a significant retrospective exhibition "Eva Zeisel: The Playful Search for Beauty" was organized by the Knoxville Museum of Art, which subsequently traveled to the Milwaukee Art Museum, the High Museum of Art, Atlanta, and the Hillwood Museum & Gardens, Washington, D.C.

-From 2005 to 2007, the Erie Art Museum, Erie, PA, mounted the long-term exhibition "Eva Zeisel: The Shape of Life."
+From 2005 to 2007, the Erie Art Museum mounted the long-term exhibition "Eva Zeisel: The Shape of Life."

 On December 10, 2006, The Mingei International Museum in Balboa Park, San Diego, opened a major centenary retrospective exhibit "Eva Zeisel: Extraordinary Designer at 100", showing her designs from Schramberg (1928) through more recent designs for Nambe, Chantal, Eva Zeisel Originals, The Orange Chicken, and others (2006).
 The show ran through August 12, 2007.
-In the same year, the Pratt Institute Gallery also organized an Exhibition celebrating her centenary.
+In the same year, the Pratt Institute Gallery also organized an exhibition celebrating her centenary.

 Awards

 In 2005, Zeisel won the Lifetime Achievement award from the Cooper-Hewett National Design Museum.
 She received the two highest civilian awards from the Hungarian government, as well as the Pratt Legends award and awards from the Industrial Designers Society of America and Alfred University.

 She was an honorary member of the Royal Society of Industrial Designers, and received honorary degrees from Parsons (New School), Rhode Island School of Design, the Royal College of Art, and the Hungarian University of the Arts.